narze/second-brain/_narzeLIVE twitch devlog 2.md

  - [ ] Build streamie docker on Github Actions
  - [ ] SSL support for streamie-feed.narze.live & other domains
  - [ ] !devmode bot to skip commands on production and use dev instead
- - [ ] !farm to get coin every 5min
+ - [ ] !coin to get coin every 5min
    - [ ] Get more when live
    - [ ] Subbers get more
  - [ ] !give to give coin to other with 30% fee